programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 + Close the text file.

 ```
-# The os library is used by python for operations with directories and files on the operating system
+# The os library is used by Python for operations with directories and files on the operating system
 import os

 # set the folder where the images are.